 Are you sitting in front of your computer or typewriter, wondering why the words won’t flow?
-Don’t allow writing distractions to stop you from completing you book.
+There are many reasons authors hit the dreaded writer’s block.
+Don’t allow writing distractions to stop you from completing your book.

 To avoid writing distractions, here are a few tips that might help: